Quantum-Impulse/RaspVision/README.md

 One time setup
 --------------

-Install the Raspbian compiler [1] and put it on your PATH.
+Install the Raspbian compiler [1] and put it on your PATH(place where you want to store the Raspbian compiler which could be anywhere so we can tell cmake to compile code with a Raspbian compiler).

 [1]: https://github.com/wpilibsuite/raspbian-toolchain/releases